 1. Will these work on Windows 10?

-Yes, most of them should work just fine on Windows 10 as well as developers mostly ensure backward compatibility for the apps.
+Yes, most of them should work just fine on Windows 10, and developers ensure backward compatibility for the apps.

 2. What is the best video player for Windows 11?